afnizarnur/afnizarnur.com/README.md

 </p>

 <p align="center">
-  Hello, welcome!
-This is the source code of my portfolio site.
-Proudly built with Eleventy and hosted with Netlify.
+ This is the source code of <a href="https://afnizarnur.com/">my personal site</a>.
+Proudly built with Eleventy and hosted in Netlify.
 </p>

 <p align="center">